spamlab-iee/os/docs/tutorial.rst

 the dialog will remain open.

-You can keep the dialog open and still interact with OpenStereo, even opening the properties dialog  of multiple items.
+You can keep the dialog open and still interact with OpenStereo,  even while opening the properties dialog of multiple items.
 Press apply and see the changes on the plot:

 .. image:: images/os_tocher_poles_changed.png